inbn/component-gallery/src/content/button.md

 ## Description

-It's important to make a distinction here: when people talk about buttons in regards to the web, they're usually talking about one of three things:
+It's important to make a distinction here: when people talk about buttons in regards to the web, they're probably talking about one of three things:

-1. A `<button>` element which, depending on its type attribute (`submit`, `reset` or `button`), triggers some kind of action: submitting a form, clearing a form or triggering a JavaScript function.
+1. A `<button>` element which, depending on its type attribute (`submit`, `reset` or `button`), triggers some kind of action: submitting a form, clearing a form, or triggering a JavaScript function.
 2. An `<input>` element with one of the three types: `submit`, `reset` or `button`.
-These are functionally almost identical to the equivalent `<button>` element.
+These are functionally almost identical to a `<button>` element with the same type attribute.
 3. Any other interactive HTML element that looks like a button, but isn’t a `<button>` element.
 This category includes ‘call-to-action’ links designed to look like buttons, or any other ‘pretend’ buttons.

-In most cases, it’s preferable to use a `<button>` instead of the corresponding `<input>`: With a `<button>` the label text goes between opening and closing tags allowing you to include HTML in the label; with `<input>` you're restricted to using the `value` attribute which only supports strings.
+In most cases, it’s preferable to use a `<button>` instead of the corresponding `<input>`: With a `<button>` the label text goes between opening and closing tags allowing you to include other HTML elements inside the label; with `<input>` you're restricted to using the `value` attribute which only supports strings.

 If you're interested in the third category, you’re probably either looking for the page on [links](/components/link); or you’re using the wrong element for your buttons (and you should read on to learn why).